powerlang/powerlang/docs/bootstrap/index.rst

 Bee consists of a main `Kernel` module, which is self-hosted.
 This means that the kernel is able to perform basic Smalltalk computation without accessing nor requiring other modules.
-This includes objects like numbers, collections, classes, methods and modules.
+The Kernel includes objects like numbers, collections, classes, methods and modules.
 If other things are to be used, they are loaded in a modular fashion: OS support, JIT compiler, libraries are out by default but a dependency tracking system |ss| allows |se| will allow to easily add